- The Windows Modules Installer Worker high CPU usage problem is common among Windows devices and users.

 - Also, you can run the troubleshooter, restart the system and check if the high CPU issue is solved.

-Why is Windows Modules Installer Worker causing high disk usage?
+What causes Windows Modules Installer Worker high CPU usage?

-How do I fix Windows Module Installer Worker on Windows 10?
+How can I fix Windows Modules Installer Worker high CPU usage?

 1. Delete the SoftwareDistribution folder

 The effective solution that is worth trying is to terminate your Windows Update services by using the Services tool as displayed in the guide below.

 1. Press Windows key + R to open Run.
 Type services.msc and hit Enter.

 2. In the Service window, look for Windows Update service.

 3. Right-click on Windows Update service and select Stop.